 Older versions of EZNEC usually can be run on modern systems.
 However, some accommodations must be made.
-But computers and operating systems have changed a great deal since most earlier versions were developed.
+But computers and operating systems have changed a great deal since most earlier versions were developed -- v.
+3.0, 4.0, and 5.0 were last sold in 2004, 2007, and 2015 respectively.
 The current version of EZNEC is updated as needed to achieve and maintain complete compatibility as systems evolve, but older versions are not.
 Consequently, a number of problems can occur other than those described here, the only solution to which is an upgrade to the current version.

 The number of false positive virus reports has been steadily increasing for various files in all versions of EZNEC, including ones which have been in use and unchanged for many years.
 Web research shows that this is also affecting many other programs.
 (Search, for example, "false positive virus", without the quotation marks, with Google.)
 The cause is that anti-virus programs now include "heuristic" detection methods which use proprietary routines that attempt to detect unknown viruses rather than identifying known malevolent code.
 There also seems to be an effort in this competitive market to have a product "find" more "viruses" than competing products.
 The result is a large and increasing number of false positive virus warnings.

 EZNEC v.
 6.0 has been modified to reduce the number of false positive indications, but earlier program versions are more susceptible.
 Problems particularly occur during installation, but also sometimes during download or when running the program.
 Anti-virus programs should always be disabled during installation.
 If there is interference with the program itself, an exception must be made for EZNEC or, if that isn't possible, the anti-virus program must be disabled when running EZNEC.